Luvslo/rhizome/README.md

 [b]Bold text goes here[/b]
 [i]Italic text goes here[/i]
 [u]Underlined text goes here[/u]
+[q]Quoted text goes here[/q]

 You can also set colors with the same type of format.

 [c1]This will be red text[/c1]

 You can use 1-7 to set colors according to ANSI escape code colors.

+1 - Red
+2 - Green
+3 - Yellow
+4 - Blue
+5 - Magenta
+6 - Cyan
+7 - Gray

+New lines can be sent in a number of difference ways.
+The recommended way is to use a "\n" to denote a new line (which will be turned into "<br>" on the client).
+You also have the option of sending back your prompt as an array.
+Each element will be turned into its own line.